John 18:1-11 (NLT)

 TIME OF DAY: Night (hence the need for torches & lanterns.)

 LIGHTING NOTES: I wanted flaming torch light to be the main light source, but the 2 foreground men also have a lantern with them, which produces the glow that silhouettes them & further illuminates the scene.
 The 3rd source of light is the cool, blue night sky, seen through the trees.

-CHARACTERS PRESENT: On the left of the cartoon – Jesus, Simon Peter, Andrew, James & John the sons of Zebedee.
+CHARACTERS PRESENT: On the left of the cartoon – Jesus, Simon Peter, Andrew, James (son of Zebedee) & John (son of Zebedee).
 On the right of the cartoon – A band of people who came to arrest Jesus, with a leader (Malchus?) who wears a turban.
 In the darkness he could be a pharisee!.
 Judas Iscariot is hovering in the background, on the right of the picture, also in a turban.